 Peanut Butter Frosting 2 cups creamy peanut butter 10 table. unsalted butter, room temperature 1 1/2 tea. vanilla a good pinch of kosher salt 2 cups powdered sugar 1/3-1/2 cup heavy cream 21 Reese’s peanut butter cups, unwrapped Sprinkles

 Place the butter, peanut butter, vanilla, and salt in the bowl a mixer with a paddle attachment and beat on high speed until well combined.
 Add in the powdered sugar and mix on low speed.
 Gradually add in the cream into the frosting until it becomes a nice spreading consistency.

+Using a small piping bag and a Wilton #18 tip, pipe a little frosting onto each Reese’s peanut butter cup, sprinkle with a few sprinkles.
 Using a larger piping bag and an Ateco #828 tip, pipe frosting onto each cooled cupcake.
 Sprinkle the top with a few sprinkles and add a frosted peanut butter cup to each cupcake.